hexalang/Hexa/docs/reference.md

 // Safe navigation
 a?.b?.c()

-// Double exclamation mark is not allowed to type because its implies some other "not just !" operator exists to the reader
+// Double exclamation mark is not allowed to type because it implies some other "not just !" operator exists to the reader
 // x = value!! // Error: Not allowed to avoid confusion
 ```